How To Cook Artichokes

 Should I soak artichokes before cooking?

 This is a personal preference.
-You can soak your artichokes in lemon water for about an hour to give them more tenderness and flavor, however, that is not a mandatory process.
+You can soak your artichokes in lemon water for about an hour to give them more tenderness and flavor, however, it is not mandatory to do this.

 Do you cut the stem off an artichoke before cooking?